harikrishnanm2411/M1_Application_ElectionSystem/1_Requirements/README.md

 The objective of this project is to provide a comprehensive and safe apporach to the voting system.
 # Features
 1. Add n number of new candidates
-2.Provide password for Admin panel
+2. Provide password for Admin panel
 3. Can block the multiple vote of voters
 4. Can Conduct more number of elections
 5. Publish results with percentage of voting done